atimpone/aws-foundation-journey/1-dev-environments/2-7-onboard-dev-teams.md

     * Create users and associate them with groups in AWS SSO as necessary to onboard the initial small set of users.
     * Assign the relevant groups to the new AWS account.
 * Train the users on how to access the new team development account.
+   * Using AWS Management Console
+   * Using AWS CLI and AWS APIs.

 ## Next Steps